python/cpython/Doc/documenting/style.rst

 Use of whitespace
 -----------------

-All reST files use an indentation of 3 spaces.
+All reST files use an indentation of 3 spaces; no tabs are allowed.
 The maximum line length is 80 characters for normal text, but tables, deeply indented code samples and long links may extend beyond that.
+Code example bodies should use normal Python 4-space indentation.

 Make generous use of blank lines where applicable; they help grouping things together.